-Chairman Brown, Ranking Member Young, and members of the subcommittee, I am pleased to be here today to discuss our prior and ongoing work on the Supple-mental Security Income (SSI) program, including the Social Security Administration's (SSA) efforts to encourage its beneficiaries to work if able and to correctly pay them benefits.
-SSI is a Federal assistance program administered by SSA that pro-vides cash benefits for certain individuals who are elderly, blind, or have a disability.
+Chairman Brown, Ranking Member Young, and members of the subcommittee, I am pleased to be here today to discuss our prior and ongoing work on the Supplemental Security Income (SSI) program, including the Social Security Administration's (SSA) efforts to encourage its beneficiaries to work if able and to correctly pay them benefits.
+SSI is a Federal assistance program administered by SSA that provides cash benefits for certain individuals who are elderly, blind, or have a distribution of the state of t ability.
 SSI acts as a safety net for individuals who have limited resources and little or no other income.
 As of July 2021, approximately 71 percent of SSI recipients were children or working-age individuals with disabilities.
-Specifically, during the month of July, 4.4 million working-age SSI beneficiaries received approximately \$2.9 billion dollars in benefits, with an average monthly payment of about \$617.1 During the same month, 1.1 million child SSI beneficiaries received \$757 million dollars, with an average monthly benefit of \$693.
+Specifically, during the month of July, 4.4 million working-age SSI beneficiaries received approximately \$2.9 billion dollars in benefits, with an average monthly payment of about \$617.
+During the same month, 1.1 million child SSI beneficiaries received \$757 million dollars, with an average monthly benefit of \$693.
 According to SSA, in many States, eligibility for SSI also confers eligibility for Medicaid benefits.2 to supplement the Federal payment with an additional monthly amount.
 As of May 2020, 44 States and the District of Columbia have optional State supplementation programs.
-2According to SSA, in 18 States SSI eligibility does not confer automatic eligibility for Medicaid-eligible, depending on State eligibility rules.

-1In addition to setting a Federal benefit standard, Federal law also permits individual States ers have not been implemented.
+SSA faces longstanding challenges in administering SSI.
+We have issued a number of reports with recommendations for how SSA might address these challenges.
+While SSA has agreed with and taken action on many of our recommendations, others have not been implemented.
 In addition, Social Security disability programs are on GAO's High Risk List due to persistent workload and other management challenges.3 The COVID-19 pandemic in 2020-2021 has presented unprecedented workload challenges as the agency closed its offices to the public and transitioned to remote service delivery.4 The pandemic also created new challenges for SSA, such as in reaching vulnerable populations who traditionally rely on SSA's in-person services.